Qqwy/elixir-type_check/Comparing TypeCheck and Norm.md

 #### Error messages

-Norm does not particulary focus on readable error messages (although that might change in the future).
+Norm does not particularly focus on readable error messages (although that might change in the future).

 TypeCheck heavily focuses on creating humanly-readable error-messages when a value does not type-check, creating a deeply nested error message indicating the cause of a top-level error (see the main README for some examples of this).